Targeted drug afatinib tested against HER2-Mutated tumors

 Summary

-This study tests a drug called afatinib in 40 adults with advanced cancers that have a specific genetic change called a HER2 mutation.
-Afatinib works by blocking the HER2 protein, which may help stop cancer cells from growing.
-The goal is to see if the drug can shrink tumors or slow the disease.
+This phase II trial tests the drug afatinib in 40 people with advanced cancers (like solid tumors or lymphoma) that have a specific genetic change called a HER2 mutation.
+Afatinib works by blocking the HER2 protein, which may help stop cancer growth.
+The study aims to see if the drug can shrink tumors or slow their progression.

 Get updates